 ATC solicits public and other stakeholder input on the identification of ultimate solutions through its iterative planning process.
 Projects may be modified as potential solutions listed in this plan and are further developed to address the specific needs identified by all stakeholders.
 The solutions selected to address the needs and limitations identified will reflect the input of transmission planning process stakeholders, including customers, state and local officials, the public, and coordination with other planning processes, to the extent possible.

 Specific opportunities for public and stakeholder participation in the planning process are provided in accordance with ATC’s tariff Attachment FF filed at FERC in response to the portion of FERC’s Order 890 and 1000 calling for open, inclusive and transparent planning processes.
 The order was approved conditionally and, after a compliance filing by ATC, it was approved in August 2010.
-ATC’s Attachment FF covers six separate planning processes and the opportunities stakeholders have to participate in the processes.
-The six planning processes include:
+ATC’s Attachment FF covers planning processes and functions including opportunities for stakeholders to participate in the processes.
+The planning processes and functions include:

 - Network adequacy planning